Visit our Brick & Mortar

 My sister Jac and I have been collaborating through FauxyFurr since 2012.
 In the beginning, I would take photos of the vintage coats and create the Etsy listings.
 In 2020 I started working in production, making Boho Boots & cutting leather fringe.
 By 2021 I was our earring designer & maker, producing both short & long earrings.

-I love being a part of FauxyFurr and building something I enjoy.
-I feel purpose in my work here and that purpose inspires me.
+I love being a part of FauxyFurr and building something.
+I feel purpose in my work here and it inspires me, makes me feel alive.

 FauxyFurr has been around Seattle since 2002.